Watch Big Ten Network Live Stream

 It’s time for you to learn how to cut the cord if you’re a college football fan.
 Why?
-Because Comcast has already dropped BTN in regions across 29 states from its basic cable package.
-That means you’ll have to pay more if you want to get Big Ten Network with Comcast.
+Because Comcast dropped BTN last year across 29 states from its basic cable package.
+That meant paying more to get Big Ten Network with Comcast.

 Now isn’t the time to lose Big Ten Network or FS1 due to cable TV negotiations.

 All of these live TV streaming services have no contracts and no sneaky fees.
 But here’s one more tip on how to watch Big Ten football for free.

 How to Watch Big Ten Football with a TV Antenna

 Some college football games are on CBS and ABC.
 Many of the streaming services that I’m about to flesh out below do have local channels and regional sports channels like SEC Network, FOX Sports regional networks, ESPN2, ESPN3 and ESPNU.